netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 This document defines guidelines for NETCONF or RESTCONF content defined with the YANG data modeling language.
-It does not introduce any new or increased security risks that need to be discussed.
+It does not introduce any new or increased security risks.

 --- back